Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 Earthworks Jobs

 Earthworks Jobs is a UK-based geoscience job board covering 50+ categories including geology, mining, hydrology, geophysics, and a "Remote Sensing, Earth Observation, Spatial Science & GIS" category.
 However, GIS-specific listings appear to be among the least populated categories—the board is dominated by geology and earth science academic positions.
 The platform has 90,000 monthly users and 330,000 page views.
 Jobs are submitted by employers via email and published as full-page descriptions.
-The design is functional but dated, and there is no salary data, resume database, or email notification system.
+The design is functional but dated, with no salary data, resume database, or email notification system.
+Unless you are specifically looking for European geoscience roles, this is skippable.

 Strengths: Strong European geoscience coverage, 50+ categories, 90K monthly users, web links directory.